truenas/documentation/static/includes/apps/BeforeYouBeginStableApps.md

 * Set a pool for applications to use if not already assigned.

+  {{< hint type=warning title="Encrypted Pools" >}}
+   Do not select an encrypted pool as the app pool!
+  Selecting an encrypted pool can cause app issues after upgrading the system when pools and any datasets in the pool are locked.
+  If using the encrypted root dataset of the pool, the dataset for the containers do not mount, and the containers do not start.
+  To resolve issues, enter the passphrase/key to unlock datasets, and then all nested datasets can mount and start.
+  {{< /hint >}}

   You can use either an existing pool or [create a new one]({{< relref "CreatePoolWizard.md" >}}).
   Go to **Apps**.
 If the pool for apps is not already set, do it when prompted.
   TrueNAS creates the **ix-apps** (hidden) dataset in the pool set as the application pool.